Find Nursing Colleges

 Private not-for-profit Public vs. Private

 There are 11,763 undergraduates at GWU, of which 10,141 are full-time, and there are 27,017 students altogether.
-The average graduation time for an undergraduate student at GWU is 4.1 years.
+It takes the average GWU undergraduate about 4.1 years to complete their degree.

 #2